krischer/django-plugins/docs/index.rst

 ``django-plugins`` will help you make your Django app more reusable.
-You will be able to define plugin points, plugins and various ways, how plugins can be integrated to your base app and extended from other apps providing plugins.
+You will be able to define plugin points, plugins and various ways, how plugins can be integrated with your base app and extended from other apps providing plugins.

-The idea for ``django-plugins`` was taken from `Marty Alchin blog`_, for a deep understanding about how this plugin system work, read `Marty Alchin blog`_.
+The idea for ``django-plugins`` was taken from `Marty Alchin blog`_; for a deep understanding about how this plugin system work, read `Marty Alchin blog`_.

 .. _Marty Alchin blog: http://martyalchin.com/2008/jan/10/simple-plugin-framework/